-These spots have a large ski resort.
-So you can enjoy skiing and snowboarding.
-There are also courses for beginners, so even those who have never skied or snowboarded can enjoy it.
-Skis and ski clothes can be rented.
+These destinations have large ski resorts.
+Here you can enjoy skiing and snowboarding.
+There are also courses for beginners, so even those who have never skied or snowboarded can enjoy.
+Skis and ski clothes can be rented at these resorts.

-There are gondolas and lift in the ski resorts, you can easily go to the top of the snowy mountains.
+There are gondolas and lifts in the ski resorts so you can easily go to the top of the snowy mountains.
 The snowy landscape that you can see from the top is really amazing.

 When it is sunny and the temperature is very low, if you're lucky you can see the diamond dust as in the first video above.
 Water vapor in the air turns into ice crystals and it looks shiny.